mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Understand Nutrition - Meet with a dietitian to review special dietary requirements and safe food handling
 * Learn about the Temperature and Fluid Log - You and your caregiver will be learn how to take your temperature, record how much you drink and how to write this information down in a diary
 * Social Work Consultation - Meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team
-* Have your Catheter Inserted - You will visit our interventional radiology department and a central venous catheter will be inserted into your chest wall
 * Mobilization - You will give yourself injections of a medication to increase the number of stem cells in your bloodstream
 * Harvesting - You will visit our blood donor and your stem cells will be harvested from your bloodstream
+* Have your Catheter Inserted - You will visit our interventional radiology department and a central venous catheter will be inserted into your chest wall
+* Learn Catheter Care - A nurse will show you and your caregiver how to look after your catheter, change dressings etc.

 <p class="outstanding">This will be a checkable list - circles where the patient and the caregiver can check-off items.
 We need to validate this list and add anything else we think is relevant.</p>